mor10/wptv-redux/README.md

 16. Latest videos (self-explanatory)

 ## Contribution
 This repo is open for contributions.
-Please follow the following guidelines (for now):
+Submit your pull requests based on the hierarchical structure above and mockups below.
+When contributing, please follow these guidelines (for now):

 - MVP is an MVP.
 That means wireframing, structure, and content, no fancy graphics.
 - No CSS frameworks (Bootstrap, Foundation, etc)